JSX

 instead of for

-property for the class
+property for the global class

-attribute or the elem.htmlFor
+attribute and the htmlFor

 property for the for